laszewskimariusz/Bedrock/README.md

 3. Run the development server with `npm run dev`.
 4. Run tests with `npm test`.
 The project uses Node's built-in test runner, so no extra dependencies are needed.

 The current version includes a simple homepage and basic authentication forms for login and registration using Supabase and Resend.
+A button at the top of the page lets you switch between dark and bright themes.